Sialkot Hockey Stadium

 Sialkot Hockey Stadium is a field hockey stadium in Sialkot, Punjab, Pakistan.
 It has an AstroTurf surface.
-Necessary arrangements are being finalised for development work on the Sialkot Hockey Stadium which will cost Rs 1002 million.
-A pavilion, dressing rooms and stands for spectators will be constructed.
-It is located at Pasrur Road, Sialkot near Gulsahan-i-Iqbal Park.
+Arrangements are being finalised to upgrade the stadium, at a cost of Rs 1,002 million, by adding a pavilion, dressing rooms and stands for spectators.
+The stadium is located at Pasrur Road, near Gulsahan-i-Iqbal Park.

 It hosted its first international match between Indian Junior Hockey Team and Pakistan Junior Hockey Team on 18 November 2008.